 There is no special diet that can resolve a thyroid disorder.

-However, reducing the intake of excessive iodine in the diet and avoiding iodine supplements can help to stop thyroid activity becoming more imbalanced.
+However, reducing the intake of excessive iodine in the diet and avoiding iodine supplements can help to keep thyroid activity from becoming more imbalanced.

-A balanced diet can help to preserve thyroid health.
-If you are choosing to take supplements, be sure to ask your doctor for advice on how much to take and which supplements will be best for you without affecting thyroid activity.
+A balanced diet can help preserve thyroid health.
+If a person chooses to take supplements, they should ask the doctor for advice on how much to take and which supplements will not affect thyroid activity.

-Graves’ ophthalmopathy can cause pain or discomfort in the eye, light sensitivity, and some vision problems.
+Graves’ opthalmopathy can cause pain or discomfort in the eye, light sensitivity, and some vision problems.
 The eyes may protrude.

 Using eye drops and wearing sunglasses can help relieve symptoms.